hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

   to be specified.

 <div class="alert alert-block alert-warn">
-<strong>Checksums for versioned boxes or boxes from Vagrant Cloud:</strong>
+<strong>Checksums for versioned boxes or boxes from HashiCorp's Atlas:</strong>
-For boxes from Vagrant Cloud, the checksums are embedded in the metadata of the box.
+For boxes from HashiCorp's Atlas, the checksums are embedded in the metadata of the box.
 The metadata itself is served over TLS and its format is validated.
 </div>